-Grand Canyon University is accredited by the Higher Learning Commission (hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education.
+Grand Canyon University is accredited by the Higher Learning Commission (HLCommission.org), an institutional accreditation agency recognized by the U.S. Department of Education.
 Please note, not all GCU programs are available in all states and in all learning modalities.
 Program availability is contingent on student enrollment.
-Important policy information is available in the University Policy Handbook at gcu.edu/academicpolicies.
-The information printed in this material is accurate as of OCTOBER 2022.
+Important policy information is available in the University Policy Handbook at gcu.edu/academics/academic-policies.php.
+The information printed in this material is accurate as of JANUARY 2024.
 For the most up-to-date information about admission requirements, tuition, scholarships and more, visit gcu.edu.
-Approved by Vice Provost on Oct.
-7, 2022. ©2022 Grand Canyon University 22MIL0061
+Approved by the Assistant Vice President of GCU Marketing on Sept.
+14, 2023. ©2024 Grand Canyon University 24MIL0003